 Please note that changing the Omni-Rig Transceiver definition (e.g. flipping VFO-A/VFO-B) does not help in this case.

-Please, Alex – I would highly appreciate if you could implement a frequency source (VFO-A or VFO-B) selection in the next version of CW Skimmer!
+Please, Alex - I would highly appreciate it if you could implement a frequency source (VFO-A or VFO-B) selection in the next version of CW Skimmer!
 In case you need any kind of assistance (e.g. testing) or further discussions, count on me!